a32kita/MisskeySharp/README.md

                     "https://dummy.a32kita.net/callback", // Callback url
 ```

+In 'miauth,' you can use any value for the GetAuthorizeUri parameter because it allows you to set the application name, icon, and callback URL during access token acquisition.

 ** Step 2: After the user approves the application in the browser, obtain the access token **

 ```csharp